 Due to its lightweight construction and application where it can be used, you can find POC also called the mobile or travel oxygen concentrator.
 Portable size makes them fit in your car or convenient to carry on a flight.

 Note: Look for the portable oxygen concentrators approved by the FAA.

-Renting or buying a portable oxygen concentrator, this is what you should know:
+Either planning to rent or buy a portable oxygen concentrator, this is what every buyer should know:

 With the more robust design comes more weight, but also a larger O2 capacity.
 Choose a small portable concentrator that can be plugged into the wall AC outlet, vehicle DC supply and for travel use has a long battery life.
 Respironics Evergo with 4 hour battery power is a good example.
 Charge time is another important criterion, lower is better.
 Take into account the flight length, possible delays... you might want to purchase an extra battery or two.